Eastern State Penitentiary

 There's still time to change your mind... | Photo courtesy of Eastern State Penitentiary Historic Site

-And the philosophy extends to onsite business partnerships.
+The philosophy extends to onsite business partnerships.
 Near the Big Graph is the Fair Chance Beer Garden, where vendors are featured based on their commitment to fair hiring practices.
 Brews are provided by Triple Bottom Brewing, which employs people who have experienced homelessness or incarceration.
-Pizza comes courtesy of Down North, which also hires the formerly incarcerated and encourages other employers to do the same (its motto: “changing lives through pies”), with a Philly rap-themed menu and slices that have topped restaurant lists from Bon Appetit to the New York Times.
+Pizza comes courtesy of Down North, which also hires the formerly incarcerated and encourages other employers to do the same (its motto: “changing lives through pies”), with a Philly rap-themed menu and slices that have topped restaurant lists from Bon Appetit to The New York Times.

 Elsewhere, the Monkey & the Elephant coffee shop employs former foster youth and the brews pair nicely with the French toast bites from Lokal Artisan Foods, a Black- and women-owned business that hires young people from underserved communities and pays them at least 35% above minimum wage.